On this page

 Child victim survivors: no consent required

 When assessing or managing a risk to a child victim survivor, consent is not required from any person (including the child, a parent who is not a perpetrator or any other person) to share their information if it is relevant to assessing or managing the risk of family violence for a child victim survivor.
-However, information sharing entities must seek the views of child and adult victim survivors when sharing their information unless it is not safe, appropriate or reasonable to do so.
+However, ISEs must seek the views of child and adult victim survivors when sharing their information unless it is not safe, appropriate or reasonable to do so.

-- Tips for a conversation with a child victim survivor or parent who is not a perpetrator can be found on the information sharing website.
+- 'Tips for a conversation with a child victim survivor or parent who is not a perpetrator' under the heading 'Share Information' on the Information sharing guides, templates and tools webpage.

 Adult victim survivors and third parties: consent required